eleriaqueen/d2-lod-exp-share-range-fix/README.md

-# Diablo II - LOD - "Exp Share Range Fix"
+# Diablo II - LoD - "Exp Share Range Fix"
-Gets rid of the two-screen experience share range limit.
+Gets rid of the two-screen experience share range limit introduced in LoD patch 1.10.

 ## How to use the info in this repository